 1.1 Preliminary verification of the company and whether we can offer a payment option

 We need to verify the information that you provide us with as a company representative, including your company’s name, business address, and registered number.
-This data is provided by you (“Buyer”) to the Marketplace through its online checkout platform and enabled by Two’s Services.
+This data is provided by or on behalf of the Customer through its online checkout platform and enabled by Two’s Services.
 The legal basis for this processing is our legitimate interests in ensuring that we will be invoicing the correct company at the right invoicing address (UK GDPR Article 6(1)(f)).
 For this purpose, we process limited personal data (the fact of the company you represent and your contact telephone number).

 We only share the name of the company and registered number with our financing partner and not any personal data about you, the representative.
 The purpose of this is to inquire whether our financing partners are interested in purchasing the invoice.
 Where this involves any personal data (for example if the company is a sole trader or unlimited liability partnership), this processing is based on our legitimate interests in providing the Services to companies and the banks (UK GDPR Article 6(1)(f)).

-If none of the financing partners are interested in purchasing the order invoice, the Supplier will not present Two as an active payment option.
+If none of the financing partners are interested in purchasing the order invoice, the Customer will not present Two as an active payment option.